NTFS vs exFAT vs FAT32 vs APFS: Differences Explanation

 NTFS vs exFAT vs FAT32 vs APFS – Which One to Choose

 If you only use a Windows computer, NTFS is a good choice.
-It is stable, secure, and better to handle large files.
+It is stable, secure, and better at handling large files.

-For external removable drives, it’s advised you use FAT32 or exFAT since these two file system formats are supported by both Windows and macOS.
-Still, if you use both Windows and Mac computers and need to share files between Windows and Mac computers, the exFAT file system is the best choice.
-Compared with NTFS, exFAT and FAT32 are compatible with more operating systems and devices.
+For external removable hard drives, it is recommended that you use FAT32 or exFAT, as both Windows and macOS support these two file system formats.
+However, if you use both Windows and Mac computers and frequently need to share files between them, the exFAT file system is the best choice.
+Compared to NTFS, exFAT and FAT32 are compatible with more operating systems and devices.

-If you use a Mac computer, you can choose exFAT or FAT32 when formatting an external hard drive.
-Mac fully supports FAT32 and exFAT drives.
-If you only use a Mac and don’t need to share files with other Windows users, you can also format the drive in Apple’s default file system APFS for fast read-write access.
+If you only use a Mac and don’t need to share files with other Windows users, you can format the drive in Apple’s default file system APFS for fast read-write access.
+Otherwise, choose exFAT or FAT32 for better compatibility.

 How to Read and Write to NTFS Drives on Mac

 As stated above, NTFS hard drives are read-only on Mac devices.
-If you connect an NTFS disk to your Mac computer, you can view content on it, but can’t copy or write files to the NTFS drive.
+If you connect an NTFS disk to your Mac computer, you can view content on it, but you are unable to copy or write files to the NTFS drive.

-To write to an NTFS drive on your Mac, you can use a professional NTFS for Mac software program.
+To be able to write to the NTFS drive on your Mac, you need to utilize a professional NTFS for Mac software program.

-BuhoNTFS enables you to easily read, write, create, edit, or copy files on the NTFS drive on your Mac.
+BuhoNTFS is the right tool for you.
+It enables you to easily read, write, create, edit, or copy files on the NTFS drive on your Mac.

 Download